-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

+2020.

 ADMISSION

+Domino Beauty for Comp Consider if Not

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Submitted Considered

 SAT or ACT Х

 ACT Only Х

-SAT Only X

-SAT and SAT Subject Tests or X

-SAT Subject Tests Х
+SAT Only Х